ProSkywalker16/chatezy-main/README.md

 **Description**

 Chatezy is a lightweight chat application built using the Flutter framework and Firebase for real-time communication.
-It provides a user-friendly interface for one-on-one or group conversations, making it ideal for personal or small-scale group chats.
+It provides a user-friendly interface for one-on-one  conversations, making it ideal for personal chats.

 **Prerequisites**